YafimK/openspa-protocol/Protocol.md

 |                                                               |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 </pre>

+The maximum total size of the OpenSPA response payload (incl. reserved fields) is therefore 1230 octets.

 ## Signature & Encryption
 Currently there is only support for a single signature and encryption method.
 We encourage suggestions regarding which methods to add.